National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/governance.md

 1. **Partnership**:
   N3C community members are trusted partners committed to honoring the [N3C community guiding principles](https://zenodo.org/record/3979610) and [N3C User Code of Conduct](https://ncats.nih.gov/n3c/resources/data-user-code-of-conduct)
 1. **Inclusivity**:
-  N3C is open to any organization that wishes to contribute data, code, and ideas, as well as anyone who registers to use N3C data to conduct COVID-19 related research, including citizen/community scientists
+  N3C is open to any organization that wishes to contribute data, code, and ideas, as well as anyone who registers to use N3C data to conduct COVID-19-related research, including citizen/community scientists
 1. **Transparency**:
   Open processes and reproducible research is the hallmark of N3C and good scientific practice.
   Access to data is project-based and focused on COVID-19 research questions.